svlentink/9292/README.md

 Feel free to fork / create pull req.

 ### Current status
-The app currently only displays the first step the user needs to take (e.g. walk to bus stop).
+The app currently works for fixed location, a gui for the settings page in the pebble app needs to be made, in order to insert the scheduled destinations and defaultDestination.
-I did not made the effort to create a nice GUI, maybe later, but feel free to create it.
-The basics are here, you only need to make a nice layout and icons (for ferry, bus, train, walk etc.).

 ## Contact
 Feel free to contact me (in dutch) if you have questions and or suggestions.